 6. Botanical gardens and parks

 Pollok Park in Glasgow was voted Best Park in Britain in 2007 and Europe's Best Park in 2008.
 The park is an oasis in the city and is home to not only the renowned Burrell Collection of eclectic art but also wildlife trails, highland cattle and horses.
 The Royal Botanic Garden in Edinburgh is spread over 70 acres and is home to one of the largest and most diverse collection of plants in the world, complete with Victorian glasshouses sustaining heat loving palms and orchids.
 There's an important body of conservation and botanical research work carried out here as well as an inspired range of free activities.

 7. Edinburgh's Royal Mile

-This fascinating street in the city's Old Town is flanked by the bulk of Edinburgh Castle at one end and Holyrood Park and Palace at the other.
+This fascinating street in the city's Old Town is punctuated by the bulk of Edinburgh Castle at one end and Holyrood Park and Palace at the other.
 Steeped in centuries of history, the street is home to closes (narrow lanes), buildings and monuments that tell stories of Scotland's - often gruesome - past.
 Unsurprisingly the street is a base for many ghost walks and tours.
 Stroll around the darker parts of this area and its easy to see why.
-Theres a good choice of museums such as the excellent free Museum of Childhood, the Writers Museum and the Peoples Story as well as the imposing St Giles Cathedral.
+There's a good choice of museums such as the excellent free Museum of Childhood, the Writers Museum and the Peoples Story as well as the imposing St Giles Cathedral.
 At festival time the street becomes a showcase for the myriad events and shows around the city.
 Actors and performers bring the street to life, entertaining the crowds with everything from puppetry to sword swallowing and stand up comedy.